Do you provide wireless connectivity?

 and a Security Incident Report will be issued.
 Students

 that have set up an unallowed device on the network risk losing their network connection as well as other disciplinary actions.

 Please Note: Some departments have implemented wireless connectivity in certain locations for specialized applications.

 These wireless access points are named something other than Athens or guest-net and are not open for non-departmental use.
 If you believe your

 department has set up their own access points (these must be installed in conjunction with Core Resources), then please contact your department's business office for more information.

 If your department would like a survey and estimate for wireless connectivity, please contact the CUMC IT Service Desk to put in a request.

 Athens is the only fully supported wireless network that is encrypted.
 Guest-net is not encrypted and should not be used by faculty, staff or students whenever possible.

 Any wireless network you connect to in order to access most CUMC and NYPH resources, including intranet sites and many academic, work and research applications, requires data encryption.
-The Athens access points require WPA (connecting to Athens with a Windows
+The Athens access points require WPA2 (connecting to Athens with a Windows 7, Vista or XP

 computer also requires the Columbia licensed SecureW2 program).
 VPN can be used to connect from off campus or public networks.
 Complete information on installing and using these types of encryption can be found